 When a student withdraws from a course, a course grade of "W" is issued.
 The course will show up as 3 credits attempted but zero credits earned in your academic records.
 This could have implications in terms of your Satisfactory Academic Progress or your Scholastic Standing with SNHU.
 Students who do not maintain Satisfactory Academic Progress will experience an impact on Financial Aid eligibility.
 Withdrawal from a course will likely impact eligibility for financial aid for the current term as well as future terms.
 Student should discuss these concerns with their academic advisor.

 Ongoing participation in courses and completion of assignments are two critical components to student success.
 The institution does not monitor attendance and withdraw students who stop participating, but students who use financial aid and fail all courses within a term will be reviewed for participation.
-Students who cease participation in graded activities before the midpoint of the term are classified as an "unofficial withdrawal" and may result in an adjustment of their Financial Aid.
+Students who cease participation in graded activities prior to completing 60 percent of the term will be classified as receiving an "unearned F" and a recalculation of their Financial Aid eligibility will be conducted based on their last date of attendance.
 The last date of participation is defined as the last day the student participated in a graded activity within the course.
 This recalculation may result in a balance on their account and could place students' future financial aid funding and registration at risk.